Grand Union Canal volunteering and biodiversity programme

 We have launched a biodiversity and volunteering programme on the Grand Union Canal in Old Oak and Park Royal.

-The project is funded by OPDC (Old Oak & Park Royal Development Corporation), Mayor of London, LEAP (The Local Enterprise Partnership) for London and Heritage Lottery Fund, Arts Council England.
+The project is funded by The Canal & River Trust, OPDC (Old Oak & Park Royal Development Corporation), Mayor of London and LEAP (The Local Enterprise Partnership).

 We've been working with OPDC for the last few years to maximise the potential of the canal.
 We were a key partner in OPDC’s Canal Placemaking Study (2019) and have provided our expertise to help inform OPDC's plans for the area.
 Together we've come up with a series of projects and initiatives to bring the canal to life.